morrissey college of arts and sciences

 Students with questions about the ENGL/LSOE requirements should contact Treseanne Ainsworth, in Stokes S493.

-Students in the College of Arts and Sciences majoring in English may apply to minor in Education, in order to gain certification for teaching.
+Students in the Morrissey College of Arts and Sciences majoring in English may apply to minor in Education, in order to gain certification for teaching.
 The program begins in the junior year.
-Interested students should contact the Coordinator of Secondary Education or the Associate Dean in the Lynch School of Education during the first semester in sophomore year.
+Interested students should contact the Coordinator of Secondary Education or the Associate Dean in the Lynch School of Education and Human Development during the first semester in sophomore year.

 The Department recommends that English majors completing a secondary education minor follow the guidelines listed above for course selection as well.